For Serious Students of Watergate

 Transcripts of Eight Recorded Presidential Conversations (Washington, DC: Government Printing Office, May-June 1974).
 These are the transcripts of eight conversations between President Nixon and John Dean that were prepared by the House Judiciary Committee.

-Audio versions of these actual tape recordings can be accessed through a website maintained by Luke Nichter, a professor at Texas A&M at: www.NixonTapes.org.
+Audio versions of these actual tape recordings can be accessed through a website maintained by Luke Nichter, a professor at Chapman University in Orange, CA, at: www.NixonTapes.org.
 By listening, one can get a real feel as to the audio quality and why various transcripts differ considerably.
-Nichter and Douglas Brinkley authored two volumes on The Nixon Tapes (1971-72) and The Nixon Tapes (1973).
+Nichter and Douglas Brinkley have authored two volumes on The Nixon Tapes (1971-72) and The Nixon Tapes (1973), although the transcribed tapes aren’t necessarily connected to Watergate.

 The Real Horror Story

-The author’s analysis of the Committee’s sworn testimony concerning FBI conduct in the Kennedy and Johnson administrations, as well as that testimony itself, is carried on the author’s website.
+The author’s analysis of the Committee’s sworn testimony concerning FBI conduct in the Kennedy and Johnson administrations, as well as that testimony itself, is carried on the author’s website at this link.

 The victors and their progeny have had a field day writing self-congratulatory books.
 They also contain the most tantalizing admissions against interest, if read with a jaundiced and knowledgeable eye.
 [Arranged by date of publication]

 Bernstein, Carl and Bob Woodward.
 All the President’s Men.
 (New York: Simon & Schuster, 1974).
 Supposedly, Robert Redford approached these authors with the idea for a movie and urged them to do a book first about their roles as reporters.
-Interestingly, there is no indication in their book of where Deep Throat might be employed.
+Interestingly, there is no indication in their book of where Deep Throat might be employed – as there certainly is in the movie version.

 Sussman, Barry.
 The Great Cover-up: Nixon and the Scandal of Watergate.
 The First Complete Account from Break-in to Resignation.
 (New York: Thomas Y. Crowell Company, 1974).
 Sussman was Woodward and Bernstein’s editor at the Post and played a huge role in the Post’s Watergate coverage, but was written out of All the President’s Men.
 Fame can be fickle.